 Feedback to those taking part on how their comments have been used to inform and influence the work of the CCG

 Raise awareness of health issues and keep people updated with changes to health services

 Attend public engagement events on behalf of the community

-Our ambassadors have successfully engaged with over 600 patients and 50 organisations to spread key NHS messages, improve services and patient experience.
+Our ambassadors have successfully engaged with and 40 organisations and approximately 300 members of the public in 2020 to spread key NHS messages, improve services and patient experience.